juntao/arenztopia/content/news/Issue 31.md

 ## Explosion at Cargo Port
 By Tony Yuan

 Tortoise River Freight Port-A huge explosion rocked the Tortoise River Freight Port on Tuesday.
 The Tortoise River Freight Port is a major port on the Tortoise River about 30 miles downstream from Olb City, at a place where the Tortoise River expands to 1000 feet.
 It is the output for most of the freight that is exported from Olb City.
 The explosion is estimated to have a blast force of 400 tons of TNT, and it destroyed ten containers and badly scorched a nearby cargo ship.
 The explosion killed one worker and injured two others, and it is estimated to have damaged or destroyed over 2 million Arenzos worth of cargo.
+Officials have quickly mobilized an investigation team.
 The cause of the explosion is still undetermined.
+We will be publishing updates as new facts emerge.

 ## Arts
 By Owen Miyazoi

+New artist Raphael Porganaskan unveiled a debut sculpture on the one year anniversary of COVID this Thursday.
+It is a stylized, abstract representation of the now-iconic spiked-ball shape of the COVID virus particle.
+The work was praised by critics, wo called it a "beautiful representation of our world right now" and a "graceful, swooping tour de force."

 ## Sports
 By Sam-Louis Alrocaet